Pay TV and Cable Lost 5.8M Subscribers in 2022

 More personalization and taking the best parts of linear TV is only the first step in Connected TV’s climb to the top, where creative is concerned.
 Their next move?
 Using digital to redefine the creative model.
 While the industry waits to see how industry leader Netflix is going to enter the ad-supported market (granted, it’ll be a lot easier for them to get started since they can lean on other companies’ services for the audience and measurement portion), brands and advertisers should take a step back and re-examine their creative model and find ways to optimize it to be more performance-driven.

 One way of championing this sentiment is through a creative partner to help build an ongoing supply of CTV creative so you can keep viewers engaged and never have to worry about them turning off your ads in the first place.
-This was once a pipedream during the days of linear TV, but now brands can refresh their CTV creative as often (and as easy) as they would do on their other digital channels like display and social media.
+This was once a pipedream during the days of linear TV, but now brands can refresh their CTV creative as often (and as easy) as they would do on their other digital channels like search and social media.

 And while the creative process will differ versus those other channels (though it can be seriously streamlined with the right partnerships), the deployment of the creative is on par.
 The biggest difference (besides the size of the screen) for this new approach to creative is the fact that it removes the limitations once associated with creating impactful TV creative, with the intention of having a compounding effect over time across all areas of your business.
 After all, more fresh TV ads equals more audience attention, and that can only benefit the rest of your ad channels.